UU-IMAU/Python-for-lunch-Notebooks/PFL2_Jupyter-notebooks/Jupyter_on_Cartesius.md

 on local machine: as step 3 above

+---

+## N.B.

-NB.
-The numbers 88xx are chosen to be large enough integers, but are essentially random.
+- The numbers 88xx are chosen to be large enough integers, but are essentially random.

+- After some inactivity, the ssh pipes often break, which necessitates reestablishing them.
+This can be avoided using the [screen](https://www.gnu.org/software/screen/) functionality.
+See [here](http://aperiodic.net/screen/quick_reference) for a handy list of commands for `screen`.